 Can anyone use geranium oil?

 I love geranium oil and I’m hoping you do too, after this blog post!
-Now, I can’t wait to introduce you to the new product I’m working on, it’s got me so excited!
-If you want to be notified on updates and the latest news around Maldon Soap, sign up to my VIP newsletter – you can enter your details here [LINK]
+Now, I’d love you to try Rose Clay and Aloe Nurturing Face Mask.
+If you have and you love it, why not leave a review on the website.
+If you’d like to be notified about updates and the latest news from Maldon Soap, sign up to my VIP newsletter – you can enter your details here [LINK]